erfanjazebnikoo/aurora_core/README.md

 ### 3- Communications
 UDP protocol is applied by our team in order to form a link between Core and [GUI][aurora_gui].
 Guilano team applies the example of using UDP protocol, the coordinates obtained by [GUI][aurora_gui] convert to an XML file and send on UDP port while Core is waiting for a data in this port.
 [MAVLink][mavlink-wiki] is a communication protocol between Flight Control (FC) and Ground Control Station (GCS) which provides the capability to control robot for the user by sending message packets to FC.
 [MAVLink][mavlink-wiki] is a very compact library in order to manage messages for micro air vehicles.
 It can pack C-struck by high functionality serial channels and send them to GCS.
-This protocol can be used as a communication link in APM, Pixhawk and PX4 platforms.
-[MAVLink][mavlink-wiki] has been being used in this project as a communication protocol between drone and GCS since we have used Pixhawk in this project.
+This protocol can be used as a communication link in [APM][apm], [Pixhawk][pixhawk] and PX4 platforms.
+[MAVLink][mavlink-wiki] has been being used in this project as a communication protocol between drone and GCS since we have used [Pixhawk][pixhawk] in this project.
 [Mavros][mavros-wiki] is a communication library between FC and [ROS][ros] system that can receive FC data to be used in Core.
 In addition, [Mavros][mavros-wiki] is able to connect to the robot and control it with the help of telemetry (for instance, changing flight modes, controlling servo motors, controlling robot movements).

 ### 4- Mapping